April 28, 2019 1:00-3:00 p.m. Lydia Morris's Sweet Tooth and Entertaining Victorian Ladies

 Sunday, April 28, 2019 Lydia Morris' Sweet Tooth and Entertaining Victorian Ladies: A Talk and Tasting 1:00-3:00 p.m.
-Location: Morris Arboretum, Philadelphia, Bloomfield Farm Horticulture Center our program co-sponsor Speaker: Becky Diamond, Author of Mrs. Goodfellow: The Story of America's First Cooking School and The Thousand Dollars Dinner: America's First Great Cookery Challenge and HFSDV Vice President
+Location: Morris Arboretum, Philadelphia, Bloomfield Farm Horticulture Center on Northwestern Road, Chestnut Hill, PA. our program co-sponsor Speaker: Becky Diamond, Author of Mrs. Goodfellow: The Story of America's First Cooking School and The Thousand Dollars Dinner: America's First Great Cookery Challenge and HFSDV Vice President

-Using Lydia Morris’ own handwritten cookbook from 1883 and other sources, food historian and author Becky Diamond will explain how entertaining and hosting teas from the Victorian ear to the early 20th Century was integral to the lives of middle and upper class Philadelphia ladies.
-The importance of sweets is well-documented, as is evidenced with the majority of the 125 recipes in Lydia’s recipe book, categorized as “Sweet Cakes, Puddings and Desserts: Teas Cakes and Desserts of a Different Kind."
-Learn the social protocol of the time, how food was served, and the popular flavors and dishes.
-Afterward, participants will taste a variety of delicious concoctions prepared from Lydia's own recipes and other cookbooks of the time. $35 for members, $40 for non-members ***
+Using Lydia Morris’ own handwritten cookbook from 1883 and other Victorian cookery sources, food-historian and author Becky Diamond will explain how entertaining and hosting teas during the Victorian era and into the early 20th century was integral to the lives of middle and upper-class Philadelphia ladies.
+The importance of sweets during this era is well-documented, as is evidenced with the majority of the 125 recipes in Lydia’s book categorized as “Sweet Cakes, Puddings and Desserts, Tea Cakes and Desserts of a Different Kind”.
+Several folks who have worked with this original manuscript with also share their research and findings.
+Learn about the social protocol of the time, how food was served, and the popular flavors and dishes.
+Afterward we will taste a variety of delicious concoctions prepared from Morris’s own recipes and other period cookbooks.

 Saturday, August 17, 2019 Foodways of the Hessians: Talk and German Colonial Farm to Table Dinner Location: The Farm Cooking School, Titusville, N.J.
 Speaker: Peter Lubrecht, author of New Jersey Hessians: Truth and Lore in the American Revolution and Ian Knauer, former food editor Gourmet Magazine

-Wednesday, September 18, 2019 Soda-Pharma: Fountain Flavors from the Dawn of the Pharmaceutical Age Location: Franklin Fountain, Philadelphia Speaker: Laurel Burmeister, Shane's Confectionery Archivist
+Wednesday, September 18, 2019 Soda-Pharma: Fountain Flavors from the Dawn of the Pharmaceutical Age Location: Second Floor of Shane Confectionery 110 Market Street, Philadelphia, Pa.
+Speaker: Laurel Burmeister, Shane's Confectionery Archivist

 Saturday, October 5 A Revolution in Baking: Christopher Ludwick and Colonial Gingerbread Tasting Location: Historic Sugartown, Malvern, Pa. our program co-sponsor Speaker: Niel De Marino, the Georgian Baker